 Activity Evidence that supports this approach Challenge number(s) addressed Prioritising early reading: Daily supported reading - reception and year 1 pupils are listened to daily by an adult.
 The programme closely matches text with ability and children are moved on quickly to the next level.
-Phonics support - additional support given to children at risk of falling behind in phases of phonics. deepening recognition of the fundamental importance of improving reading standards on a child's future academic achievement, wellbeing and success in life.
-(DfE The Reading Framework 2021) "Bold beginnings" Ofsted 2017 found that the most effective settings ensured that "that the teaching of reading, including systematic synthetic phonics, is the core purpose of the Reception Year" Education Endowment Foundation found "the evidence suggests that early years and pre-school interventions have a positive impact, delivering an average of around five additional months' progress.
+Phonics support - additional support given to children at risk of fall- deepening recognition of the fundamental importance of improving reading standards on a child's future academic achievement, wellbeing and success in life.
+(DfE The Reading Framework 2021) "Bold beginnings" Ofsted 2017 found that the most effective settings ensured that "that the teaching of reading, including systematic synthetic phonics, is the core purpose of the Reception Year" Education Endowment Foundation found "the evidence suggests that early years and pre-school interventions have a positive impact, deliv- 1 ing behind in phases of phonics. ering an average of around five additional months' progress.
 The approach appears to be particularly beneficial for children from low income families."
-1 DfE: The Reading Framework.
+DfE: The Reading Framework.
 Further described as the single most important reform in boosting children's life chances.
-Additional resources for (Little Wandle) DfE validated Systematic Synthetic Phonics programme and staff CPD, and Phonics approaches have a strong evidence base that indicates a positive impact on the accuracy of word reading, particularly for disadvantaged pupils.
-1 associated reading resources.
+Additional resources for (Little Wandle) DfE validated Systematic Synthetic Phonics programme and staff CPD, and associated reading resources.
+(Increase in resources needed as LW validated phonics now across the whole school) Phonics approaches have a strong evidence base that indicates a positive impact on the accuracy of word reading, particularly for disadvantaged pupils.
 Phonics Toolkit Strand Education Endowment Foundation EEF Additional associated reading resources as programme extends across all years, to ensure that children can be engaged in reading and will make progress.
 Vocabulary remains a focus across the school.
-Evidence: Addressing the Education Disadvantage the Essex Way - Marc Rowland. - "A whole school culture of oracy and vocabulary is important, as is choosing appropriate texts Cultural Curriculum Forest school Ofsted (2019) refer to children needing the knowledge and cultural capital to succeed in life.
+1 Evidence: Addressing the Education Disadvantage the Essex Way - Marc Rowland. - "A whole school culture of oracy and vocabulary is important, as is choosing appropriate texts Cultural Curriculum Forest school Ofsted (2019) refer to children needing the knowledge and cultural capital to succeed in life.
 Some of our disadvantaged children lack life experiences.
 Targeting trips and visitors will help to expose them to these opportunities.
 2,5